-If you look in the directory Threads, you see the sub directories representing the articles.
-In the subdirectory there are the article in the file article.html and the images of the article.
-So you need a little bit of imagination for rendering the html.
+If you look in the directory Threads, you see the subdirectories representing the articles.
+In the subdirectory, there are the article in the file article.html and the images of the article.
+So you need a little bit of imagination for rendering the HTML.
 For the time of the week, between the article is stored on GitHub and published, I'm open for pull requests.
-After the publishing date, I accept also pull request.
+After the publishing date, I accept also the pull request.
 So you can still improve the article.
-The sequence numbers in the directories (Theads/1_MultithreadingInModernCpp) correspond the order of publishing.
+The sequence numbers in the directories (Theads/1_MultithreadingInModernCpp) correspond to the order of publishing.

 So it's never too late to become famous.